10 Funny Books To Read With Kids that YOU’ll Love, Too

 Press Here by Herve Tullet

 This is a fun and highly interactive book.
-“It’s like a cross between an app and a book,” says Lisa Wiley, a mom blogger at Boomessays and Assignment Service.
+“It’s like a cross between an app and a book,” says Lisa Wiley, a mom blogger.
 “It instructs children to clap or press a yellow dot and then, as if by magic, the book does exactly what the kids tell it to!
 It feels very modern and relevant and is an absolute delight to read!”